optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 Some constraints have additional required keys:

 - linear constraints have "weights", "lower_bound", "upper_bound", and "value"
-- nonlinear constraints have "func", "lower_bounds", "upper_bound", and "value"
+- nonlinear constraints have "func", "lower_bound", "upper_bound", and "value"

 Details and examples can be found [here](https://estimagic.readthedocs.io/en/latest/how_to_guides/optimization/how_to_specify_constraints.html)